kubernetes/website/content/en/docs/concepts/services-networking/service.md

 The endpoint IPs _must not_ be: loopback (127.0.0.0/8 for IPv4, ::1/128 for IPv6), or
 link-local (169.254.0.0/16 and 224.0.0.0/24 for IPv4, fe80::/64 for IPv6).

-Endpoint IP addresses also cannot be the cluster IPs of other Kubernetes services, because {{< glossary_tooltip term_id="kube-proxy" >}} doesn't support virtual IPs as a destination.
+Endpoint IP addresses cannot be the cluster IPs of other Kubernetes Services, because {{< glossary_tooltip term_id="kube-proxy" >}} doesn't support virtual IPs as a destination.
 {{< /note >}}

 Accessing a Service without a selector works the same as if it had a selector.
-In the example above, traffic will be routed to the single endpoint defined in the YAML: `192.0.2.42:9376` (TCP).
+In the example above, traffic is routed to the single endpoint defined in the YAML: `192.0.2.42:9376` (TCP).

-An ExternalName Service is a special case of service that does not have selectors and uses DNS names instead.
+An ExternalName Service is a special case of Service that does not have selectors and uses DNS names instead.
 For more information, see the [ExternalName](#externalname) section later in this document.